giardap/Ring/README.md

 # Ring Referral Abuser

-This was a project made by me to easily spoof referrals to your ring account and make fraudulent purchases.
+This was a project made by me to easily spoof referrals to your ring account.

 ## Getting Started